jbcoe/polymorphic_value/draft.md

 Copying from an empty `polymorphic_value` produces another empty `polymorphic_value`.

+[Similar wording required for move, use 'transferred', note that source is left empty.]

-Copying and disposal of the owned object can be customised by supplying a copier and deleter.
+Copying and disposal of the owned object can be customized by supplying a copier and deleter.

 If a `polymorphic_value` is constructed from a pointer then it is said to have a custom copier and deleter.
-Any `polymorphic_value` instance constructed from another `polymorphic_value` instance constructed with a custom copier and deleter will also has a custom copier and deleter.
+Any `polymorphic_value` instance constructed from another `polymorphic_value` instance constructed with a custom copier and deleter will also have a custom copier and deleter.

-The template parameter `T` of `polymorphic_value` must be a non-union class type.
+The template parameter `T` of `polymorphic_value` shall be a non-union class type.
+Otherwise the program is ill-formed.

 The template parameter `T` of `polymorphic_value` may be an incomplete type.